 Rigid bronchoscopy — Rigid bronchoscopy is a procedure in which a straight metal tube with a beveled distal end is inserted into the trachea through the mouth (or the tracheostomy stoma) (picture 1 and picture 2), which facilitates the debulking of large tracheal or endobronchial tumors, the management of massive hemoptysis, and the insertion or removal of airway stents (table 2).
 The rigid bronchoscopy system consists of the rigid bronchoscope, a telescope, a light source, and a monitor to view the images (picture 3).
 Rigid bronchoscopy is reviewed separately.
 (See "Rigid bronchoscopy: Instrumentation".)

 Flexible bronchoscopy — Flexible bronchoscopy is the most common type of bronchoscopy.
-The flexible bronchoscope is an instrument that is inserted through the mouth, a nasal orifice, an endotracheal tube, a tracheostomy tube, or a tracheostomy stoma and then used to visualize the vocal cords, tracheobronchial tree, and segmental airways out to the third generation of airways.
+The flexible bronchoscope is an instrument that is inserted through the mouth, a nasal orifice, an endotracheal tube, a tracheostomy tube, or a tracheostomy stoma and then used to visualize the vocal cords or tracheobronchial tree, and segmental airways out to the third generation of airways.
 It can also be used to sample lesions within the airways, adjacent to the airways, or in the lung parenchyma.
 Various endoluminal interventions to ablate tracheobronchial lesions can be administered via flexible bronchoscopy.
-Flexible bronchoscopy is generally performed in a procedure room (ie, a bronchoscopy suite) using conscious sedation.
+Flexible bronchoscopy is generally performed in a procedure room (ie, a bronchoscopy suite) using moderate sedation.
 The flexible bronchoscope has a mechanism to flex or extend its distal end, which facilitates insertion through the curved airways.
-It also contains optical fibers to transmit images, a working channel, and a light source (figure 1 and figure 2) .
+It also contains optical fibers or a small camera at the distal end to transmit images, a working channel, and a light source (figure 1 and figure 2) .